 In this tutorial, we will show you how to install and configuration Subversion on Ubuntu 16.04.
 For those of you who didn’t know, Subversion is an open-source version control system.
 It helps you keep track of a collection of files and folders.
 Any time you change, add or delete a file or folder that you manage with Subversion, you commit these changes to your Subversion repository, which creates a new revision in your repository reflecting these changes.
 You can always go back, look at, and get the contents of previous revisions.
 SVN supports several protocols for network access: SVN, SVN+SSH, HTTP, HTTPS.
 If you are behind a firewall, HTTP-based Subversion is advantageous since SVN traffic will go through the firewall without any additional firewall ruleset.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation Subversion on a Ubuntu 16.04 (Xenial Xerus) server.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install Subversion on Ubuntu 16.04

 Step 1.
-First make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.
+First, make sure that all your system packages are up-to-date by running the following

 Step 2.
-Installing Apache web server.
+Installing the Apache webserver.